gilbitron/sqsd/README.md

 1. Run `composer install`
 1. Run `php sqsd work`

+To install as a composer dependency:

+1. Run `composer require gilbitron/sqsd`
+1. Run `php ./vendor/bin/sqsd work`

+Note: If your're running `sqsd` as a composer dependency you will need to set your environment variables via the command line (see below for more info).

 ## Configuration

-Configuration is done by either setting environment variables before running `sqsd` or specifying them in `.env`.
+Configuration is done by either setting environment variables before running `sqsd` (e.g. `export SQS_QUEUE_URL=https://sqs.us-east-1.amazonaws.com/123456789`) or specifying them in `.env`.

 | Env Variable | Description |
 | --- | --- |